-In this lesson we'll create some tail controls for our character.
-We could create FK controls just like we've done for the character's ears and head and snout area, and that would be a nice solution for a short tail like this, But what if the animator needed to pin this character's tail down.
-Maybe while the character is sitting, the tail needs to lay in a specific orientation on the ground, or maybe another character grabs this character's tail at some point during a sequence.
-So in those cases in ik setup like the one I've used for the back will probably be a better solution cause an IK blinds solver allows for a more stationary pinning of the tip joints and just generally gives the animators more shaping control for those types of poses but then the trade off of course would be that the animator would lose access to the overlap.
+- [Instructor] In this lesson we'll create some tail controls for our character.
+We could create FK controls just like we've done for the character's ears and head and snout area.
+And that would be a nice solution for a short tail like this.
+But what if the animator needed to pin this character's tail down?
+Maybe while the character is sitting the tail needs to lay in a specific orientation on the ground.
+Or maybe another character grabs this character's tail at some point during a sequence.
+So in those cases an IK set up like the one I've used for the back would probably be a better solution.

-So if I select my blend, color and node and drive the values between zero and one, you can see that, at a value of one, I am in IK mode and at value of zero, I am in FK mode, and we want to give the Animator access to this blender attribute.
-So, I have added a custom attribute, the tail FK, IK attribute has been added to the body control, and I'll connect that to the Connection Editor, to my blender attribute on my tail one blend color blend node.
+So if I select my blend color node and drive the values between zero and one.
+You can see that at a value of one I'm in IK mode and at a value of zero I'm in FK mode.
+And we wanted to give the animator access to this blender attribute, so I've added a custom attribute, the tail FK, IK attribute has been added to the body control.
+And I'll connect that through the connection editor to my blender attribute on my tail one blend color blend node.